8 Ways to Help Kids With Autism & Incontinence

 7. Understand Your Child's Specific Triggers

-When potty training, children with autism can encounter sensory triggers in the restroom.
 Whether the flushing of the toilet is too loud or the toilet seat is uncomfortable, it is important to be aware of what might be discouraging your child from using the restroom.
-Flushing the toilet once they leave the bathroom and special toilet seats are good ways to help your child with these sensory triggers.

 8. Feed Your Child Healthy Foods

-How to Receive Incontinence Supplies Through Insurance
+How to Get Free Incontinence Supplies Through Medicaid

-Managing incontinence can be overwhelming at times.
-However, Aeroflow Urology can assist in supplying incontinence supplies through your Medicaid (and some private insurance) plans.
 Not only will this service be beneficial financially, but it can also alleviate stressful store trips.
-Instead of running out to the store for youth diapers and pull-ups last minute, fill out our quick qualification form to get started.
+Instead of running out to the store for youth diapers and pull-ups last minute, fill out our secure Eligibility Form to get started.

 If approved, your child's incontinence supplies will be shipped directly to your home in discreet packaging on a monthly basis - ensuring privacy and ease of use.